smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

 !@

 ## Checking if the Module Supports Calling a Phone Number
-Since making a phone call is a newer feature, there is a possibility that some legacy modules will not support your request because the module does not support the @![iOS]`SDLDialNumber`!@@![android,javaSE,javaEE]`DialNumber`!@ request.
-Once you have successfully connected to the module, you can check the module's capabilities via the @![iOS]`SDLManager.systemCapabilityManager`!@@![android, javaSE, javaEE]`sdlManager.getSystemCapabilityManager`!@ as shown below:
+Since making a phone call is a newer feature, there is a possibility that some legacy modules will reject your request because the module does not support the @![iOS]`SDLDialNumber`!@@![android,javaSE,javaEE]`DialNumber`!@ request.
+Once you have successfully connected to the module and you know that your SDL app has been opened, you can check the module's capabilities via the @![iOS]`SDLManager.systemCapabilityManager`!@@![android, javaSE, javaEE]`sdlManager.getSystemCapabilityManager`!@ as shown in the example below.
+Please note that you only need to check one time if the module supports calling a phone number, however you must wait to perform this check until you know that the SDL app has been opened (i.e. the `hmiLevel` is non-`NONE`).

+If you discover that the module does not support calling a phone number or that your app does not have the right permissions, you should disable any buttons, voice commands, menu items, etc. in your app that would send the @![iOS]`SDLDialNumber`!@@![android,javaSE,javaEE]`DialNumber`!@ request.

 @![iOS]
 ##### Objective-C